karttur/AI4SH-db/_posts/2024/2024-03-11-ai4sh-db_landstate.markdown

 ## Outline

 The **landstate** schema contains the tables that describe land use/management, crop and erosion states for each sample point at the time of each sampling event.
 It can also be used for describing historical crop management and yield.
 The state description in the database should represent an area of approximately 25 m<sup>2</sup> centred around the central pit of each sample point.
-Most observations requires visual (human) in-field observation.
-The observations are linked to each sample point (schema.table: _sites.pointid_), and via the observation date also to a particular sample event (schema.table: _sample.sampleid_).
+Most observations require visual (human) in-field observation.
+The observations are linked to each sample point (schema.table: _sites.pointid_), and via the observation date also to a particular sample event (schema.table: _sampleevent.sampleid_).

 The land use/cover is registered using three Boolean variables (protected, managed and organic_farming) plus selecting a single dominant land use from a predefined catalog, _dominant_land_use_ (see DBML code below for alternatives).
 In addition to dominant land use, the presence of different vegetation groups should be recorded as boolean variables.
 The stage of the main crop is also registered, again only allowing stages predefined in the support table (catalog) _crop_growth_stage_code_ - see below in the DBML code.
 Also any signs of erosion and erosions conservation measures (predefined catalogue: _erosions_censervation_measure_code_) should be recorded.